CoinTrailApp/CoinTrailApp/faq.md

 Balance of non-payment *Withdrawal* transactions without matching *Deposit*, see [whitepaper](/whitepaper.html) for details

-## How often does CoinTrail release update?
+## How often does CoinTrail release updates?

-**CoinTrail** releases new update to iOS App Store every 2 weeks, with more integrations, features and enhancements.
+**CoinTrail** releases a new update to the iOS App Store every 2 weeks, with more integrations, features and enhancements.

-## Does CoinTrail available on Android?
+## Is CoinTrail available on Android?

 Not at the moment, if interested please tweet at [@CoinTrailApp](http://twitter.com/CoinTrailApp)